TRaSH-/TRaSH-/README.md

 The guides are developed in **close collaboration with the Radarr and Sonarr development teams** and serve as officially supported documentation that users are regularly directed to.

 ### What We Cover
-TRaSH-Guides provides extensive documentation addressing frequently asked questions and offering optimal configurations across the entire media server stack, including:
+TRaSH-Guides provides extensive documentation that addresses frequently asked questions and offers optimal configurations across the entire media server stack, including:

 **Core Applications:**
 - Radarr & Sonarr
 - Prowlarr
 - Download clients (qBittorrent, NZBGet, SABnzbd, Deluge)
-- Media servers (Plex, Emby, Jellyfin)
+- Media servers

+**Media Server Architecture:**
+- How to establish a proper and optimal share and folder structure that supports hardlinks and atomic moves

 **Key Features:**
 - Guides approved by original developers or created with their direct input